codatio/codat-docs/docs/get-started/first-steps.md

 :::note Prerequisites

 You need an account and its API key to start with Codat.
-You can <a href="https://signup.codat.io/" target="_blank">sign up</a> for an account for free, or <a href="/configure/create-account" target="_blank">learn more</a> about creating one.
+[Get in touch](https://www.codat.io/#get-in-touch) with us to discuss creating one.

 :::